pt7481/dootoo_item_prediction/README.md

 * Consider evaluating predictive value of task creation time, hierarchy, publicity, and topic similarity once able to obtain 100+ tasks from 100+ users.
 * Explore viability of training model per user (or user group) to account for different user behaviors or goals.
+* Explore expanding topic descriptors to multiple words to provide more signal to Hugging Setnence-Transformers similarity scores.